 Fortunately, the answer is yes.

-We all make mistakes, and in an age appropriate way, make sure your children understand how you’re working to improve your career situation.
-When our children see us strive for something better, it makes them proud to be a part of the family, and it provides them a great example of persistence and resiliency.
+We all make mistakes.
+And in an age-appropriate way, make sure your children understand how you’re working to improve your career situation.
+When our children see us strive for something better, it makes them proud to be a part of the family.
+And provides them with a great example of persistence and resiliency.

 Use your commute to defuse and de-stress so your career dissatisfaction doesn’t come home with you.
 Instead, bring home the positives.
 If you received an encouraging note or a positive review of something you worked on, post it on the refrigerator among the report cards, quizzes, and art of your children.